emwap/signature-paper/paper.md

 Dissatisfied with hard-wired rules and global compiler options, we propose a small language as a more flexible way to drive the compiler.

 The Signature language allows the programmer to express the mapping of individual arguments separately.
-Specifically allows the programmer  to add annotations to every argument.
+Specifically it allows the programmer to add annotations to every argument.
 These annotations can be as simple as just giving a name to a parameter, using the `name` combinator.
 Or, it can change the arity of the function by introducing new parameters, like the `exposeLength` combinator does.

+Like the Feldspar language, the Signature language is a typed embedded domain specific language, embedded in Haskell.
+The Signature language preserves the type safety of the Felspar language.

 - specify how the compiler should treat each argument, and result.
     - naming arguments, for readability and debugging.
     - control data representation from a performance perspective.
-    - potentially generate interface code to bridge different representation formats.
-    - the signature code does not become a wrapper around the original function, instead it is fused with the function body
-    - since the signature is added before optimization, it can possibly enable more optimizations.

-Like the Feldspar language, the Signature language is a typed embedded domain specific language, embedded in Haskell.
-The Signature language preserves the type safety of the Felspar language.

 The basic combinators `lam`, `res` and `ptr`, are used for argument positions and the result respectively.